ot4i/ace-maven-plugin/README.md

 advantages:
 * build as done by the ACE toolkit
+* can be used for any IIB or ACE version
-*  automatic handling of maven mechanismen based on m2e Eclipse project
+* automatic handling of maven mechanismen based on m2e Eclipse project (including dependent projects!)
 * full support for mqsireadbar
 * automatic handling of .project  - might be required for more complex scenario

 disadvantages:
-* requires that all related project are 'available' - check by Eclipse
+* requires that all related project are 'available' (checked by Eclipse)
+* requires an X-window on linux (to startup the headless Eclipse)
-* build quite slow - as the Eclipse need to be started up
+* build quite slow

 **ibmint**
 * new packaging / build command